lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    This first run serves as a benchmark to quantify the changes induced by the forcing.
+    This first run will serve as a benchmark to later quantify the changes induced by the forcing.
 Then, let us apply a forcing on the 2 oxygen atoms using two *add_force* commands, and run for an extra 30 ps: